BOJ Kuroda says no sign of 'currency war' brewing in world

 "We haven't completely eradicated the deflationary mindset," Kuroda said.
 "We have enough tools to combat deflation and achieve our price target," he added.

-Kuroda countered criticism that the BOJ's stimulus programme was not working, arguing that consumer prices rose for 20 months in a row, the longest running streak since 1998.
+Kuroda countered criticism that the BOJ's stimulus program was not working, arguing that consumer prices rose for 20 months in a row, the longest running streak since 1998.

 Base pay rose last year for the first time in about 20 years, he added, voicing hope that companies will keep raising wages to encourage consumers to spend more rather than save.